Minnie Bere: Rankine Memorial Hospital

 Bere immediately joined the hospital staff at David Rankine Memorial Hospital the day she arrived.
-The staff included two doctors - Dr. George Frederick Stooke and Dr. Graham - and five members of the Women's Association of the Church of Scotland - Miss Fraser, Miss Moore, Miss MacGill, Nurse Bere, and Mrs. Rankine.
+The staff included two doctors - Dr. George F. Stooke and Dr. Graham - and five members of the Women's Association of the Church of Scotland - Miss Fraser, Miss Moore, Miss MacGill, Nurse Bere, and Mrs. Rankine.

 The hospital opened in May 1901.
 The complex housed separate wards for the Chinese, foreigners, women, and opium patients.
 Next to the wards was the hospital dispensary, operating room, out-patient area, and chapel.
 In The China Medical Missionary Journal, Drs.
 Stooke and Graham describe the chapel as the place where "the evangelist [hospital staff] preaches to the patients waiting to be seen (152)".
 At the time of Bere's arrival, a new isolation ward was being constructed to better accommodate patients with smallpox, cholera, malaria, etc. It was the only hospital that had a medical doctor to serve the natives and foreigners within a 500-mile radius.